HowGood's Carbon Life Cycle - what is it?

-Carbon life cycle refers to the CO2 equivalent of greenhouse gas emissions (GHG) that result from the full life cycle of a given product or ingredient.
-HowGood’s Carbon Life Cycle Module has been designed according to the GHG Protocol Product Life Cycle Accounting and Reporting Standard (referred to as the Product Standard) standards and guidance for GHG emissions measurement and reduction.
-It highlights the carbon footprint of an individual product for 12 stages of a product’s lifecycle, from farm through processing, transport, manufacturing, product use and disposal.
+HowGood’s Carbon Life Cycle metric has been designed according to the GHG Protocol Product Life Cycle Accounting and Reporting Standard (referred to as the Product Standard) standards and guidance for GHG emissions measurement and reduction.
+It highlights the carbon footprint of an individual product for 12 stages of a product’s lifecycle, from cradle-to-grave, including on-farm emissions, processing, transport, manufacturing, packaging, storage/distribution, retail, product use and disposal.
 In doing so, it provides insight into the Purchased Good and Services category of Scope 3 emissions, which are the most difficult to measure and control.
-By breaking out each step, users can channel their efforts to focus on the specific stages at which there is either the most need for improvement, or, the phases at which they have the most control.
+By breaking out each step, food companies can channel their efforts to focus on the specific stages at which there is either the most need for improvement, or, the phases at which they have the most control.

 Why is it important?